slaterp/my-data-project/README.md

 ## 4. Discussion
 ### 4.1 Pandas vs Other Data Processing Options

 Due to my previous experience with the Pandas library, I selected it for this project.
 Beyond that, Pandas is a very useful option for low volume data processing.
 Pandas' Dataframe data structure are highly functional with many useful methods to access specific columns, labels and/or rows, and also perform calculations (dot products, aggregates, cumulative min/max).
-Pandas is also very simple for someone with Pyhon experience to pick up due to its straightforward syntax and extensive API documentaiton and community.
+Pandas is also very simple for someone with Python experience to pick up due to its straightforward syntax and extensive API documentaiton and community.

-- Pandas probably not scalable (explain why - dataframes are operationally inefficient I think)
-- Talk abt other options (eg Spark - distributed processing)
+Pandas falls short on large datasets.
+Pandas exclusively operates on a single core/machine which inhibits its ability to process large volumes of data.
+A common option for large volumes of data is Spark, which has similar benefits to Pandas (extensive community support and documentation, easy to pick up with Python experience).
+Spark however has the added bonus of being distributed in nature - having the ability to use multiple cores or machines to perform operations.
+[Analysis by blogger and developer Steven Levine](https://stevenlevine.dev/2022/01/pandas-on-spark-vs-plain-pandas/) found that there was a nearly 50% difference in runtime between Spark and Pandas for just 7.3 GB of data

 ### 4.2 PostgreSQL vs Other Storage Options
 - Why is Postgres good?
 Why did I pick it?
 - What other options are there?
 Snowflake?
 MySQL?
 Cloud?
 Redshift?
 BigQuery?
+NoSQL?
 - How would it go about integrating with BI tools?

 ## 5. Conclusion